Polarization observables in double neutral pion photoproduction: Introduction

 \section{Introduction}

 Studying the excitation spectrum of the nucleon is an important tool to gain a better understanding of the non-perturbative regime of QCD.
 Final states originating from the successive decay of intermediate resonances play an important role in understanding the baryon spectrum~\cite{Capstick:2000qj}.
 At higher excitation energies ($W\gtrsim\unit[1.9]{GeV}$), where the so-called {\it missing resonances} are expected, the neutral multi-meson cross sections for photo-induced reactions exceed those for the production of single neutral mesons.
-This emphasizes the importance of multi-meson final states.
-The {\it missing resonances} are states which are predicted by quark models~\cite{Capstick:1986bm,Loring:2001kx} and by approximations of QCD on a lattice~\cite{Edwards:2011jj}, but have not (yet) been found experimentally.
-One possible explanation is that instead of three constituent quarks participating in the internal baryon dynamics, two quarks cluster in a diquark, and the quark-diquark system forms an underlying structure (for a review on those models see \textit{e.g.} Ref.~\cite{anselmino}).
+This emphasizes the importance of multi-meson final states. \\ The {\it missing resonances} are states which are predicted by quark models~\cite{Capstick:1986bm,Loring:2001kx} but have not (yet) been found experimentally.
+Whether these ``missing'' states do indeed not exist or whether there is a reason for them not to occur in the reactions investigated so far, is an important question to be answered.
+Of course, the quark model with its assumption that just three constituent quarks drive the spectrum of baryon resonances may also be using the wrong degrees of freedom.
+One possible explanation, suggested early on, is that instead of three constituent quarks participating in the internal baryon dynamics, two quarks cluster in a diquark, and the quark-diquark system forms an underlying structure (for a review on those models see \textit{e.g.} Ref.~\cite{anselmino}).
 This would reduce the number of degrees of freedom and the number of resonances.
-Alternatively, the reason might be in an inadequate choice of the dynamical constituents.
-Alternative approaches to the physics of strong interactions generate hadron resonances from the interaction of their decay products~\cite{Guo:2017jvc}.
-It is unclear, however, if this approach is capable of explaining why so many baryon resonances expected by the quark model remain unobserved.
-The hadrogenesis conjecture suggests that it should be possible to generate the full spectrum of excited hadrons from hadrons of lower masses \cite{Lutz:2005ip}, but again it is still unknown, whether the {\it missing resonances} would be generated dynamically or whether they would be absent.
-These questions cannot be answered presently.
-Yet in any case, an experimental search for the {\it missing resonances} seems rewarding.
+Resonances like the 4-star N(1900)$3/2^+$~\cite{RPP,Anisovich:2017bsk} found and confirmed in recent years are at variance with such a quark-diquark picture.
+Interestingly enough, calculations of the baryon spectrum within lattice QCD~\cite{Edwards:2011jj,Khan:2020ahz} indicate a level counting consistent with the non-relativistic quark model~\cite{Edwards:2011jj}.
+Of course, also these results are based on approximations of QCD.
+A complementary ansatz for the calculation of non-perturbative QCD-phenomena is the Dyson-Schwinger/Bethe-Salpeter approach, which also provides interesting results on the spectrum of non-strange and strange baryon resonances (see~\cite{Eichmann:2016yit,Eichmann:2018adq,Qin:2019hgk,Barabanov:2020jvn} and references therein).
+The existing tools allow to solve the covariant three-body Fadeev-equation or to use certain approximations and treat baryons as quark-diquark systems, both versions being based on the same underlying quark-gluon interaction.
+Most calculations in the baryon sector and especially of the baryon spectrum have been performed in rainbow-ladder approximation.
+The spectra of baryon resonances have been calculated for $J=1/2^\pm$ and $J=3/2^\pm$, reaching for the $N^*$- and $\Delta^*$-resonances to masses of about 1950\,MeV.